 Early History of the Daughtery family

 This web page shows only a small excerpt of our Daughtery research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Daughtery History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Daughtery History in all our PDF Extended History products and printed products wherever possible.

 Daughtery Spelling Variations